Kalam91100/delta-demo/README.md

 # delta-demo
-This is s Demo for Git &amp; Github class
+This is s Demo for Git &amp; Github class.